-I didn’t have the opportunity of ever meeting my grandfather Samuel Mottershead, he had been gone for many years before I was born, but I grew up loving the man who I knew as “Little Granddad”.
+I didn’t have the opportunity of meeting my grandfather Samuel Mottershead.
+He had been gone for many years before I was born, but I grew up loving the stories of the man who I knew as “Little Granddad”.
 From what I heard of him from those who knew him, I know in my heart that granddad was the bravest of the brave, the kindest of the kind and would have been the perfect grandfather to his six grandchildren.
 No one is about to tell me otherwise, so I will hold this image of him, and the essence of my grandfather close to my heart always. ~ Jo.

 Born Prestwich, Manchester, Lancashire.

 Samuel, and his twin brother, George Henry, were born the fifth and sixth children of Edmund Mottershead and Alice Hassall.
 I have only one photo of the twins and although the quality of the photo leaves a lot to be desired, it was significant to the beginning of Samuel’s life.

 Although dressed the same, I’m guessing from the looks of the babies, they were fraternal, or non-identical twins.
 I’m also guessing that Samuel is the twin on the right-hand side, as I can see a resemblance to his older photos.

 Samuel and George were christened on 3rd September 1890, at Bradford, Lancashire, England.
 Perhaps the photo was taken at their christening.

 Samuel was very small in stature.
 In the photo above, he is the fifth child from the left, the second row from the back.
 Or to make it easier to locate him, look for the tiniest boy in that row, and the cutest … that’s him!
 The clothes worn by children going to school in the mid-1890s were stunning, although I suspect they didn’t appreciate how charming they looked back then.